 In addition, here are a few more reasons why credit card processing companies hesitate to work with SaaS companies like yours.

 This is why you should seek out a company that specializes in providing merchant accounts specifically for SaaS businesses.
-They will know about the unique issues your industry faces and may have specialized solutions to help you manage merchant services fraud and chargebacks to keep your company running at its best.
+They will know about the unique issues your industry faces and may have specialized solutions to help you prevent chargebacks and merchant services fraud to keep your company running at its best.

 3 Steps to Obtain a SaaS Merchant Account for Your Business